manuel-serrano/hiphop/doc/api.md

   arguments, which can be JavaScript value, of signals value and presence).

-Standard expressions can be use as guard.
+Standard expressions can be use to provide values to signals (on emission statements), and as guard.
 The guard is true if the value returned by the evaluation of the expression is true, according to JavaScript conventions (so, it can be any value different that `false`, `null`, `0` or `undefined`).
 Except for emission statements and Atom statement, any other use of expression is as guard.